Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns detailed information about a specific equipment Maintenance Log using verbs like 'Return' and 'fetch'.
-It distinguishes itself from sibling list and create/update/delete tools by focusing on a single record by identifier.
+The description clearly states the tool returns detailed information about a specific equipment maintenance log, with the verb 'Return' and the specific resource.
+It distinguishes itself from sibling tools like list_equipment_maintenance_logs and create/update/delete variants by noting it is for when you already know which log you want and need the full field set.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.